sprice3/creativecode/clock/README.md

-# Concentric Clock
+# Clock

-This is an abstract clock I made with p5.js.
+This is an clock I made with p5.js.
 The easiest way to see it in action is to copy the contents of [the javascript file](pastel-clock.js)  into a [p5.js editor](http://editor.p5js.org) and run it.

 I got my idea for my clock based on The Coding Train's video.
 I liked how his clock looked in terms of shapes and layout goes but I didn't like the colors.
 I decided for my clock, I would want it to be something I would like looking at and matched my personality.
 That's why I went with the pastel colors.